Secret Service Agent Kerry O’Grady Of Denver On Facebook: I Wouldn’t Take A Bullet For President Trump – Real Or Fake News?

 Kerry O’Grady is certainly getting plenty of attention on Facebook.
 That’s because Kerry is allegedly a Secret Service agent out of Denver — with Kerry allegedly posting to Facebook that even though O’Grady is a Secret Service agent, Kerry won’t take a bullet for President Donald Trump.
 The dubious nature of this report about Kerry has made readers wonder if the report about O’Grady is true or not.
 For example, although reputable sites like The Hill are reporting about Kerry’s supposed claims that as a Secret Service agent, O’Grady wouldn’t take a bullet for Trump, those claims about O’Grady have originated from the Washington Examiner.
+The report about Kerry very well may be real, because the following Twitter account is currently inactive, once found under the name Kerry O’Grady (@kerry_ogrady) on Twitter, at the URL twitter.com/kerry_ogrady.

+“U.S. Secret Service @SecretService 13 Jun 2016….
+Have the moral courage to make hard decisions- Kerry O’Grady, Special Agent in Charge, United States Secret Service pic.twitter.com/A3d7lQjnM5.”

-As of this writing, Snopes doesn’t have an article debunking the Kerry O’Grady story — but one wonders why a supposed Secret Service agent would make such claims so publicly on Facebook, risking O’Grady’s alleged career in the Secret Service.
-Which leads to another point: The Secret Service members usually remain pretty secretive, as their job entails.
+As of this writing, Snopes doesn’t have an article debunking the Kerry O’Grady story — but one wonders why a supposed Secret Service agent would make such claims so publicly on Facebook, risking O’Grady’s alleged career in the Secret Service –which leads to another point: The Secret Service members usually remain pretty secretive, as their job entails.

 ????YOU'RE FIRED!